inouiw/capacitor-native-google-one-tap-signin/README.md

  *
  * Allows using a custom sign-in button.
  * The element to which buttonParentId refers must have the style position: 'relative'.
- * For the web platform, the implementation renders the google button invisible in front of the passed button.
+ * For the web platform, the implementation renders the google button invisible in front of
+ * the passed button.
  * @param buttonParentId
  * @param buttonId
- * @param onResult A callback that is passed an object with isSuccess, success and noSuccess properties.
+ * @param onResult A callback that is passed the result option object.
- * @returns A Promise object with isSuccess, success and noSuccess properties, that resolves when the signIn
+ * @returns A Promise with a success result, that resolves when the signIn is successful.
- *   is successful or in case of a configuration error.
  */
 addSignInActionToExistingButton(
   buttonParentId: string,